usopali/Alacritty_DotFiles/README.md

 ## Requirements:

 Alacritty: Ensure that Alacritty is installed on your system.
-Refer to the .[official installation guide](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) if needed.
+Refer to the [official installation guide](https://github.com/alacritty/alacritty/blob/master/INSTALL.md) if needed.